objectscript/cos-guidelines/README.md

 # cos-guidelines
 This is the first approximation of COS guidelines we use for github.com/intersystems-ru projects.
 There are mandatory and recommended parts.

-We do not plan to be too much restrictive, but rather flexible enough to allow many reasonable styles.
+We do not plan to be very restrictive, but want be rather flexible enough and allow any *reasonable* style.
 Here is the general advice: use common sense and try to *be consistent* wherever you write code.
 If there is some style already established in the class or utility being modified then we recommend to continue use that same style, than introducing yet another one, which may be more recommended